 Bohemia had been severely weakened by the Husseite Wars.
 The Czech crown passed first to the Hungarian (Jagiello) monarchy.
 The Ottomans defeated and killed Hungarian King Ludwig/Louis at the Battle of Mohács, ending the Jagellon line (1526).
 As a result, the Austrian Hapsburgs inherited Bohemia and the Czech lands.
 They would rule the Czechs until the collapse of the Austro-Hungarian Empire in the wake of World War I.

 Both Czechs and Slovaks participated in the extensive emigration from the Austro-Hungarian Empire that occurred in the late 19th and early 20th centuries.
+About 1.5 million Czechs and Slovaks had emigrated to the United States. [turn of the 20 century] There were no restrictions on wht yhy said and published.
+And thery were more universally criticl of the Austro-Hungarin Empire than the population at home.
 Minority groups emigrated for a range of reasons.
-Limited economic oportuity and military conscription were leading factors.
+Poverty, limited economic oportuity, and military conscription were leading factors.
 As a result, there are Czechs and Slovaks that make up part of the American mekting pot.
 They also went to other countries like Canada.
 These minorities were a factor in America support for national self-determination following World War I.

 The Czechs and Slovaks when World War I broke out were part of the Austro-Hungarian Empire.
 They were two of several restive minorities within the Empire.
 As Slavs they were not enthusiastic to fight with the Austrians, Germans and Hungarians against fellow Slavs (Russians and Serbs).
 Many Czechs and Serbs on the Eastern front defected from the Austrian-Hungarian Army and formed the Czechoslovak Legion to fight with the Russians.
 Thomas Masaryk who emerged as a leader in the Czech independence movement went to western Europe with his American-born wife to promote the the idea that the Austro-Hungarian Empire should be disolved after the war and the new nation of Czechoslovakia created.
 The Allies resisted at the time because the Russians still fighting on the Wastern front were a multi-national empire not well-disposed toward national self-determination in Eastern Europe.
 Masaryk along with fellow Czech Eduard Benes and Milan Stefanik (a Slovak war hero), established the Czechoslovak National Council.
 Masaryk went to America to promote the idea.
 Benes worked in in France and Britain.
 The Russian Revolution and the entrance of America into the War changed the political situation.
 President Wilson in his 14 Points had embraced national self-determination.
 Britain and France hesitated because they were involved in secret talks with Austrian Emperor Karl I (1916-18) who had replaced Emperor Franz Josef.
 They hoped to convince the Emperor Karl to make a separate peace.
 When this failed, the Allies recognized the Czechoslovak National Council (summer 1918). as the supreme organ of a future Czechoslovak government.
 The German German Western Front began to crack under British and American offensives (September 1918).
 German and Austrian officials began making peace feelers (early October).
 Masaryk from America declaraed Czechoslovak independence (October 18).
 As in other Eastern European countries, borders became a controversial issue.
 Many areas included mixed ethnic populations.
 Masaryk wanted Czechoslovakia to be built around the historic Bohemian Kingdom, but include the German-populated Sudetenland.
 As the Austro-Hungarian Empire began to desintegrate, German deputies from the Sudetenland joined other German and Austrian deputies in the Austrian parliament and declared a new German-Austrian state (October 21).
 Emperor Karl abdicated on the same day the armistice on the Western Front went into effect (November 11).
 Czech troops also occupied the Sudetenland (November 11).
 The Slovaks to the east had the Hungarians to deal with.
 Hungary officually withdrew from the Austro-Hungarian Empire (November 1).
 Count Michael Karolyi formed a liberal-democratic government.
 This Government attempted to retain control over Slovakia.
 The Czechs gained Allied approval and occupied Slovakia.
 The Hungarians withdraw.
 The Czechs and Allies agreed on the Danube and Ipel' rivers as aborder between Hungary and Slovakia.
 This meant that in the west there would be a German minority and inthe east a substantial Hungarian minority.